 Leader’s Oral Closing Comments

 This lecture closed with the interesting thought that we might see adversity as a beautiful instrument for holiness.
-May God open your eyes to all the benefits of adversity!.
+May God open your eyes to all the benefits of adversity!
 May all of us learn to welcome adversity.
 God bless you.

 Discussion instructions